 The product that really helped CBD become easily accessible and contributed to its rise in popularity is CBD oils.
 With CBD distilled into oil, there are a number of convenient, discrete ways to consume it, but the earliest, most popular method was through vapes and similar devices.
 Riding on the coat-tails of E-cigarettes and e-juices, the devices that could vape it already existed, so CBD oil was able to easily transition into the market and be vaped discretely and easily.

-There are a number of different CBD vape oil options available now, including various flavors, oils with varying mixes of CBD and THC, and cartridge sizes.
+There are a number of popular CBD options available now, like CBD oils with various flavors and mixes of CBD and THC; plus different cartridge sizes too.
 Though there are a number of ways to consume CBD now, vaping CBD oils still remains one of the most popular methods.

 Now that CBD has become far more mainstream, there are more ways than ever to be able to ingest it aside from vaping.
 Walk into any CBD store and you will be met with a large number of options, including but not limited to gummies and other snacks and foods, even consumable oil!
 You can also see drinks and cafes and restaurants beginning to serve CBD infused food or drink items from the menu.
 If you prefer making your own food from home, edible CBD oil is also widely available and can be infused into home-baked goods of your choice.
 Edible oil can also be consumed directly.

 Yes, you read correctly and no, we are not joking.
-Go into your local CBD retailer and you will very likely see CBD products marketed towards canines!
+Go into your local CBD retailer and you will very likely see CBD products marketed towards pets like dogs!
 However, before you stock up for your dog, there are several factors to consider before giving them to your pet.